nadavmatalon/TearDrop_Fan_Controller/README.md

 ##About the Project

-__TearDrop__ is a custom, open-frame, water-cooled scratch build I’ve been working on in my spare time for the past three years.
+__TearDrop__ is a custom, open-frame, water-cooled scratch build I’ve been working on as part of the SnowCrash initiative.

+The __SnowCrash__ initiative aims at designing and building end-to-end customized personal computers, addressing unique functional requirements – from developing the software control applications, to hardware configuration and case modding.
+As part of the initiative's research phase, the TearDrop customized computer prototype has been developed.

-The main driving force behind this project is to design, prototype & create everything for a rig that is powerful and aesthetically pleasing, but most importantly, completely of my own making from inception to final product.
+The underlying motivation for this specifc project was to research, design, prototype and finally create everything that's needed for a fully-customized desktop computer.

-The underlying motivation for this project, however, was the endless learning oportunities it presented.
-So far, I’ve learned to program micro-controllers, design, prototype & build electronic circuit boards, make CNC cutting templates, interface with various kinds of hardware, write front-end applications, and lots more.
+In this context, I’ve learned to program micro-controllers, design, prototype and build electronic circuit boards, make CNC cutting templates, interface with various kinds of hardware, write front-end applications, and lots more.

 This project also helped me to become proficient in multiple software tools, including:
 [Google Sketchup](http://www.sketchup.com/),